 |Federal Priorities Task Force|

-The Council’s first member Task Force is underway.
-Chaired by former Georgia Governor and Congressman Nathan Deal, its mission is to articulate a consensus view of the actionable, politically-viable steps that the federal government can take in the short- to medium-term that will produce the greatest improvements in public safety and the administration of justice.
+The Council’s first member Task Force on Federal Priorities released its report in late May.
+Chaired by former Georgia Governor and Congressman Nathan Deal, its mission was to articulate a consensus view of the actionable, politically-viable steps that the federal government can take in the short- to medium-term that will produce the greatest improvements in public safety and the administration of justice.

 Task Force Members